Jobs for Women campaign: Background

 In 1980, 34 women lodged complaints with the New South Wales (NSW) Anti-Discrimination Board under the Anti-Discrimination Act 1977.
 The company had relied upon one of the exemptions to the Act, compliance with so-called protective legislation, specifically the sex-specific weight limit of 16 kg contained in section 65 of the Factories, Shops and Industries Act (NSW).

 As a result of investigations by the NSW Anti-Discrimination Board and hearings before the Equal Opportunity Tribunal, 300 women were hired by AI&S to work as ironworkers.
 When an economic recession hit two years later, most of the women were retrenched based on the rule of "last hired, first fired".
 The same women then lodged a complaint with the Equal Opportunity Board and argued that if they had been hired when they first applied for a job years before, they would not have lost their job in the latest round of retrenchments.
 In 1983, the Jobs for Women campaign would bring their discrimination case to court.
 In 1985, the courts ruled that AI&S had discriminated against women applicants and were ordered to pay a $1 million settlement in 1986.
 Despite AI&S's requirement to pay the settlement to the women who filed discrimination charges, they delayed the payments which caused the Jobs for Women Campaign to protest in order for BHP to get involved.
 In 1994, BHP mediated and awarded the $1 million payment to the women who accused AI&S of discrimination.

 Legacy

 The Jobs for Women campaign and court case had garnered much attention from the community, government, and media.
 Not only did this allow for anti-discriminatory hiring adjustments at AI&S, but a rework of laws that had allowed for discriminatory policies such as section 65 of the NSW Factories, Shops, and Industries Act.

 Former Sex Discrimination Commissioner Sue Walpole described the case as "the most important piece of discrimination litigation that has occurred in this country".

 The campaign and several court cases took 14 years, making it the longest-running sex discrimination claim in Australia.

 In 2020, Robynne Murphy released a documentary called Women of Steel about the campaign, which was selected for competition at the 2020 Sydney Film Festival, and the 2021 Melbourne Documentary Film Festival, where it won an award.
 It also won the Macquarie-PHA Applied History Award in 2020.

+The State Library of NSW and Jessie Street National Women's Library holds archival papers relating to the campaign, the case, and the film.